jonstites/jonstites.com/_pages/reading_list.md

 ## Currently Reading (last updated {% last_modified_at %B %d, %Y %})

-* [The Difference Engine](https://www.amazon.com/Difference-Engine-Novel-William-Gibson/dp/0440423627) by William Gibson and Bruce Sterling

 * [An Economist Walks into a Brothel: And Other Unexpected Places to Understand Risk](https://www.amazon.com/Economist-Walks-into-Brothel-Unexpected/dp/0525533966) by Allison Schrager

 * [The Effective Engineer](https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107) by Edmond Lau and Bret Taylor